A FEW WORDS ABOUT US

 Administrator and tour coordinator

 Jane Simpson, Go and Write! administrator and “boots on the ground” tour coordinator, is a writer and an executive and artistic director of an arts and culture centre.
-She lives in southern New Brunswick where she writes poetry, fiction and non-fiction.
+She lives in southern New Brunswick where she writes fiction, poetry, and non-fiction.
 Jane, or Janie as she’s known to most, has been shortlisted for Arc Poetry’s Poem of the Year and is a Writers’ Federation of New Brunswick (WFNB) short fiction and poetry prize winner.
-In 2020, she was invited to serve as a director on the WFNB Board and she is pleased to be volunteering with the Federation in this capacity.
+From 2020-2022, she was a volunteer Board Member for the WFNB.

 Go and Write! in Ireland was a magnificent experience.
 Not only was the tour inspiring, but Gerard’s leadership – subtle and constant – regarding our writing was so valuable.Amy C.